-- Two exams - Both exams are closed book.
+- Two exams (worth 40% and 60% respectively) - Both exams are closed book

-- Both exams are compulsory - There is no coursework.
+- Both exams are compulsory - There is no coursework

-A-levels in English Literature and other essay-based subjects such as History and Sociology.
+• A-levels in English Literature and other essay-based subjects such as History and Sociology.

 • Students of English go on to a wide variety of exciting careers including copywriting, editing, publishing, teaching, journalism, film and TV, law, social media, marketing and public relations.